Read This First

 Prompt 1: Using the following essay as a foundation, discuss the propensity of humans to adopt tags of identity that often have no rigorous denotation.

-The section turns on The Propensity of Humans to Adopt Self-Identifying Tags without Rigorous Denotation, Social Identity and Simplification, and Lack of Rigor and Nuanced Beliefs.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Propensity of Humans to Adopt Self-Identifying Tags without Rigorous Denotation, Social Identity and Simplification, and Lack of Rigor and Nuanced Beliefs in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Propensity of Humans to Adopt Self-Identifying Tags without Rigorous Denotation distinct from Social Identity and Simplification.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Propensity of Humans to Adopt Self-Identifying Tags without Rigorous Denotation distinct from Social Identity and Simplification.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Humans have an innate drive to categorize themselves and others, even when the categories themselves are ill-defined.
 Self-identifying tags provide a sense of order and structure, even if the boundaries of those categories are blurred.